 The clicks on the Logitech G MX518 are loud, but they shouldn't bother you unless you're in a very quiet environment.

 The click latency is decent.
 Although it should be fine for casual gaming, it isn't recommended for competitive gaming.
+For a similarly-shaped mouse with much lower latency, check out the Nixeus REVEL Fit.

 The Logitech G MX518 has excellent compatibility with the Logitech G HUB.
 It's very user-friendly, so you can remap the buttons and change the sensor settings very easily.